4 April 2019

 benefit students to achieve their future goals.
 The mission of the

-chapter is to narrow the communication between students, industry
+chapter is to narrow the communication between students, industry and

 research organizations and provide opportunities for students to enhance